amberframework/docs/guides/models/jennifer/models.md

 ```

 ### Update
 There are several ways to update an object.
 Some of them were mentioned in the mapping section.
-A few extra methods to do this:
+A few extra methods to do this include:

 * `#update_column(name, value)` - sets attribute directly and stores it to the db without any callback.
 * `#update_columns(values)` - same for several columns.